martynas199/EliteBooker-frontend/ADMIN_BEAUTICIAN_LINK_UI.md

 ## Overview

-A new admin dashboard page that provides a user-friendly interface for linking admin accounts to beautician profiles.
+A new admin dashboard page that provides a user-friendly interface for linking admin accounts to specialist profiles.
 This eliminates the need to run command-line scripts for managing these relationships.

 ## Purpose

-The Admin-Beautician link allows administrators to manage Stripe Connect settings for specific beauticians.
-When an admin is linked to a beautician:
+The Admin-Beautician link allows administrators to manage Stripe Connect settings for specific specialists.
+When an admin is linked to a specialist:

-- The admin can access and manage the beautician's Stripe Connect account
+- The admin can access and manage the specialist's Stripe Connect account
-- The admin can view earnings reports for that beautician
+- The admin can view earnings reports for that specialist
 - The admin must log out and log back in to see changes take effect

 ## Features